-The consequences of violating probation depends on several factors.
+The consequences of violating probation depend on several factors.

 What Is Probation?